 How to Take Care of Your Velvet Furniture

-You only need a few materials to maintain the quality of velvet furniture: a clean absorbent cloth, soft brush, upholstery cleaner or mild soap, and a vacuum for deep cleaning.
+You only need a few materials to maintain the quality of velvet furniture: a clean, absorbent cloth, a soft brush, upholstery cleaner or mild soap, and a vacuum for deep cleaning.
 Since velvet is prone to accumulating dust, regular vacuuming can help you eliminate dust particles and allergens.
 A soft brush may also help lessen the dust on your sofa.
-Spot cleaning the sofa with a dry absorbent cloth will help you get rid of spills as soon as possible.
+Spot cleaning the sofa with a dry, absorbent cloth will help you get rid of spills as soon as possible.
 Tackle deep stains with mild soap or upholstery cleaner.
-Vacuum the sofa clean after using soap and liquid.
+Vacuum the sofa after using soap and liquid.
 Always remember to test the cleaner first before using it all over your couch, whatever sofa material you have.

 How to Style Your Velvet Furniture

 Velvet comes in various colours that fit any interior theme.
-Neutral hues like light blue, grey, and sage green lean more on smart aesthetics.
+Neutral hues like light blue, grey, and sage green lean more toward smart aesthetics.
 These subtle colours blend well with various combinations without overpowering the overall look.
 Dark green and deep blue colours add elegance to your space.
 These are perfect for centrepieces.
 When combined with brass, dark coloured velvet brings a contemporary royal feel to your area.
 Other colours like pink, maroon, and bold hues make perfect accent furniture.
 We love these colours for ottomans, stools, and dining chairs.